kalepail/stellar-quest-bounties/bounties/level-2/million-lumen-homepage.md

 *Submission Procedure* <br>
   * Submit a link to your repository as a PR on the bounty document itself.

+## Ideas
+ * Maybe consider using IPFS or Arweave to store and reference the data with an immutable link from the Stellar blockchain to our NFT.
+If you are trying to use some other storage, make sure to atleast have a unique content identifier for the stored data so we know nobody can replace or alter the content without breaking the link.
+ * Maybe you could build the page out of memo identifies of payments.
+ * If you're planning to mint and store the NFT on the Stellar blockchain itself, make sure to factor in the number of data entries allowed on a Stellar account.

 ## Links